jyanokye/printf/README.md

 # printf
-This is my first group project
+This is my first group project.